Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	Please contact <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> if you are interested in this tool for your own use, as Brad
 	Cox indicated already, that he might be willing to provide this undest some conditions. <br>
-	But this tool would only help to start the virtual mask definition with XML, as this method provides some additional attributes to control the automatic runtime adoption of the single core mask pool to the different terminal properties ( e.g. font size dependent spacing ).
+	But this tool would only help to start the virtual mask definition with XML, as this method provides some additional attributes to control the automatic runtime adaptation of the single core mask pool to the different terminal properties ( e.g. font size dependent spacing ).
 - provide flexible and capable process data implementation as backbone for all documenting and control interaction (e.g. trigger dependent measurement value send, allow setpoint intervals with MIN / MAX, enable N --&gt; 1 relation between user and provider of process data)
-- narrow hardware adoption afford to small set of files with hardware adoption layer
+- narrow hardware adaptation afford to small set of files with hardware adaptation layer
 - greatest part of ISO<i><sub>AgLib</sub></i> source code can be used without any changes for different platforms
 - enable project specific feature selection, source code maintenance and extension by strict modular design
 - facilitate development of application for both DIN 9684 and ISO 11783